 This process is one component of a larger local public health quality improvement process.
-Other components of the larger improvement process include the local public health Planning and Performance Measurement System (PPMRS) and the Accountability Review Process.
+Other components of the larger improvement process include the local public health Annual Reporting system (PPMRS) and the Accountability Review Process.

-Minnesota's local public health Planning and Performance Measurement Reporting System (PPMRS) is a web-based information system that collects and reports on the activities, funding, staffing and performance of Minnesota's local public health departments.
-PPMRS aims to describe key aspects of Minnesota's public health system, provide consistent and accurate information that can be used to improve delivery of public health, and provide accountability and meet the reporting requirements of the Local Public Health Act.
+Minnesota's local public health Annual Reporting system is a web-based information system that collects and reports on the activities, funding, staffing and performance of Minnesota's local public health departments.
+Annual Reporting aims to describe key aspects of Minnesota's public health system, provide consistent and accurate information that can be used to improve delivery of public health, and provide accountability and meet the reporting requirements of the Local Public Health Act.